ssvlabs/gitbook-docs/docs/operators/operator-node/maintenance/troubleshooting.md

 ```

 ## SSV-Pulse benchmarking tool

+Before using this tool — make sure to open [SSV Node Health Endpoint](#ssv-node-health-endpoint).

 Our team developed a tool to ease your troubleshooting process, as it analyzes SSV Node, Consensus Node, and Execution Node at the same time.
 You can find more details on [ssv-pulse GitHub page](https://github.com/ssvlabs/ssv-pulse).